Rhea-Braithwaite/IntrotoIM/midtermProject/journal.md

 ![](images/Homescreen.png)

 #### Reflections
 - Since the game is to begin with the instructions, the help button that was added to the home screen is no longer required.
+So I need to add an additional screen at the beginning
+- Since text is difficult to handle, then using an image for the instructions may be helpful.

 ## February 27, 2021